-Doris Bohrer, who as an undercover Web Posting Mart agent for the Workplace of Strategic Offerings during International Battle II helped plan the Allied invasion of Sicily and traced the movement of German trains transporting prisoners to attend camps, died on Aug.
+Doris Bohrer, who, as an undercover Web Posting Mart agent for the Workplace of Strategic Offerings during International Battle II, helped plan the Allied invasion of Sicily and traced the movement of German trains transporting prisoners to attend camps, died on Aug.
 8 in Greensboro, N.C.
-She turned into ninety-three.
+She turned ninety-three.
 Her loss of life becomes confirmed with the aid of her son, Jason.
-In 1942, Doris Sharrar, as she turned into then recognized, became years out of high school in suburban Washington and searching out a process.
-She took the Civil Service exam and, for motives that have been by no means defined to her, got a task provide by the O.S.S., the wartime intelligence employer created to run secret agent operations behind enemy traces.
+In 1942, Doris Sharrar, as she turned then recognized, became years out of high school in suburban Washington and searching out a process.
+She took the Civil Service exam and, for motives that have been by no means defined to her, got a task provided by the O.S.S., the wartime intelligence employer created to run secret agent operations behind enemy traces.

-Almost all women hired by way of the O.S.S. have been assigned to clerical paintings, and Ms. Sharrar changed into no exception.
-She started out typing intelligence reports at “Q Constructing” in O.S.S.
+Almost all women hired by the O.S.S. have been assigned to clerical paintings, and Ms. Sharrar became no exception.
+She started typing intelligence reports at “Q Constructing” in O.S.S.
 Headquarters in Foggy Bottom.
 In his foreword to “Undercover Female,” the 1947 memoir of some other O.S.S.
 Agent Elizabeth P. McIntosh, William J. Donovan, the top of the O.S.S., referred to as the girls keeping such jobs “the invisible apron strings” of the organization.

 Ms. Sharrar fast advanced past apron-string grade, one of the few ladies to accomplish that.
-After 12 months of typing, she becomes decided to attend image reconnaissance faculty and published to Egypt.
+After 12 months of typing, she decided to attend image reconnaissance faculty and published in Egypt.
 As part of her obligations, she created balsa-wood alleviation maps of Sicily as the Allies organized to invade Italy.
-She was later posted to Bari at the Adriatic coast.
-In operating together with the fifteenth Air Force, she studied aerial photos to pick out websites for dropping and rescuing O.S.S. dealers behind enemy traces.
+She was later posted to Bari on the Adriatic coast.
+In operating with the Fifteenth Air Force, she studied aerial photos to pick out websites for dropping and rescuing O.S.S. dealers behind enemy traces.
 She also gathered intelligence approximately German military movements and the region of arms factories.

 Ms. Sharrar married Charles A. Bohrer after the War and persevered operating for the O.S.S.’s successor corporation, the C.I.A., fashioned in 1947.
 In Frankfurt, she wrote intelligence reviews on German scientists who were held through the Soviet Union.
-After returning to Washington, she served as deputy leader of counterintelligence, education team of workers contributors on the workings of the Soviet and East German intelligence Offerings.
-Her paintings remained a mystery till The Put up, in 2011, observed that she and Ms. McIntosh, the author of “Undercover Girl” and a 2nd memoir, “Sisterhood of Spies: The girls of the O.S.S.”
+After returning to Washington, she served as deputy leader of counterintelligence, an education team of workers contributors to the workings of the Soviet and East German intelligence Offerings.
+Her paintings remained a mystery till The Put Up, in 2011, observed that she and Ms. McIntosh, the author of “Undercover Girl” and a 2nd memoir, “Sisterhood of Spies: The Girls of the O.S.S.”
 (2009), both lived at a retirement home in Northern Virginia and had emerged as exact pals.
-Neither knew the other throughout the War, whilst Ms. McIntosh finished propaganda campaigns in China.
+Neither knew the other throughout the War, while Ms. McIntosh finished propaganda campaigns in China.